At the file level, you can password protect an Excel workbook in two ways: You can determine who can get in and who can save changes.

 - From the File menu, choose Save As.
 In Excel 2007, click the Office button and choose Save As.
-In 2010, click the File tab and choose Save As.

 - Enter one or both passwords and click OK.

-- Confirm each password and click OK.
+- Confirm the password(s) and click OK.

 - Click Save.

 Setting a password to open the workbook is self-explanatory; if a user doesn't know the password, he or she can't open the file.
-That gives you a great deal of control, if you do a reasonable job of securing passwords.
+That gives you a great deal of control if you do a reasonable job of securing passwords.
 Of course, you can't really do anything about the user who shares a password, but that's an altogether different problem.
 Just remember that this password only keeps users out; a user that knows this password has access to all the data and can modify the data once in.

-A user who knows this password can view and modify data and also save changes to the workbook.A user who doesn't know the password can still view the data, but it's Read-Only—sort of.
-This user can still modify data, but the password-protected workbook won't let the user save changes—sort of.
+A user who doesn't know the second password can open and view the data by clicking the Read Only option, but it's Read-Only--sort of.
+This user can still modify data, but the password-protected workbook won't let the user save changes--sort of.
 Here's the deal: A user without the modifying password can still view, modify, and save changes, if the user can get in.
 This user just can't save the changes to the protected workbook.
-The user can however, enter a new name and create a new workbook.
-Important considerations
+The user can, however, save the protected workbook using a new name, which certainly circumvents the process.

 Before you start password protecting all your workbooks, there are three important things to keep in mind:

 - Casual users won't have the expertise to crack your password, but anybody can purchase password-cracking software.
 Your best protection against this type of tampering (or outright theft) is to assign a ridiculously long password of random characters.
 Doing so won't defeat specialized software, but it will slow it down and that delay might cause the would-be cracker to put your workbook aside.
-On the other hand, it's sure to annoy your valid users.
+On the other hand, it's sure to annoy your users.
 Balancing the two needs can be a bit of a high-wire act.
 For more on this subject, read Strong passwords--realistic or burdensome.